provectus/internship/devops/04 - helm/README.md

-## Prerequsite:
+## Prerequsite

 * Minikube v1.6.2 or greater with ingress plugin enabled

 * Helm 3.2.3 or greater

-## Вопросы
+## Questions

-1 Что такое kubernetes и для чего он нужен?
+1 What is kubernetes and what is it for?

-2 Какие сущности kubernetes можете перечислить и их назначение?
+2 What kubernetes entities can you list and their purpose?

-3 С какими инструментами для работы в кубернейтс приходилось работать и какие задачи решать?
+3 what tools did you have to work with in kubernetes and what tasks did you have to solve?

-4 Что такое helm chart?
+4 what is helm chart?

-5 Что такое umbrella chart?
+5 What is umbrella chart?

-## Задания
+## Tasks

-* create helm charts for applications from [docker-compose](../03%20-%20docker-compose) task (use ingress to provide access for web-ui service)
+* create helm charts for applications from [docker-compose](../03%20-%20docker-compose) task

 * create umbrella helm chart for you helm charts

-* Lint and deploy umbrella helm chart ( `*` должно работать командой `helm install .`)
+`*` Lint and deploy umbrella helm chart

 `*` Deploy log and monitoring tools for you users